YizhePKU/Yizhe.github.io/content/clojure-crac-part2/index.md

 ## Automated checkpoint management

 Creating and restoring from checkpoints requires a lot of typing.
 To make things easier, I created [Clojure-CLI-CRaC](https://github.com/YizhePKU/Clojure-CLI-CRaC), a drop-in Clojure CLI replacement that utilizes Checkpoint/Restore.
 It detects changes in `deps.edn` and automatically recreate checkpoints when needed.
 You can find an install guide in the project README.
 Put it on your PATH and all your Clojure tooling should now launch faster[^2].
-Hooray!

 ## Adding dependencies at runtime